What is product research?

 - Continually improve the product

-Product research goes hand-in-hand with market research, which identifies a product’s target audience, develops typical buyer personas, and analyses purchasing behaviour.
-It helps you make informed decisions.
+Product research goes hand-in-hand with market research, which identifies a target customer, develops typical buyer personas, and analyses purchasing behavior.
+Together, the two help you make informed decisions about how to find the right fit between what people need or want, and what you can offer them.

 Why is product research important?